originphp/framework/README.md

 1. Unzip the OriginPHP archive into a new project folder, e.g `origin-demo`
 2. From within your project folder type `docker-compose build` - it will take a couple of minutes.
-3. Start the web server, type '`docker-compose up` and go to [http://localhost:8000](http://localhost:8000)
+3. Start the web server, type `docker-compose up` and go to [http://localhost:8000](http://localhost:8000)

 ## Configuring OriginPHP